Problem

 2. Register the Stylesheet

-Add your custom CSS file to the theme.customCss array in your docmd.config.js.
+Add your custom CSS file to the theme.customCss array in your docmd.config.json.

 }